Lightstreamer/Lightstreamer-lib-client-haxe/README.md

 > [!WARNING]
 > Before building the library, carefully review the configuration files you want to use, as the default settings may not be suited to your system.

-**Example for macOS**

-To compile a dynamic library with debug symbols for macOS, use:
+For example, to compile a dynamic library with debug symbols for macOS, use:

 ```
 ant -e -Dbuild.settings=tools/cpp/res/build.mac.debug.hxml
 ```

 The resulting library will be placed in the `bin/cpp` directory, under an OS-specific subfolder.
-For example, the command above will produce `lightstreamer_clientd.dylib` in `bin/cpp/mac/debug`.
+Specifically, the command above will generate `lightstreamer_clientd.dylib` in `bin/cpp/mac/debug`.

 **HXML files**